-TOP TIP: For a striking Easter table display, pair this cake with one of our Easter trees – the Tree in Hessian Pot with Gold Eggs would look amazing.
+TOP TIP: For a striking Easter table display, pair this cake with one of our Easter trees.

 2. Simnel cake

 This list is full to the brim with exciting Easter cake ideas, but for some keeping it simple and traditional will be their preferred option.
 Simnel cake is the one.
 It’s a light fruit cake packed with spices and dried fruit which is usually brought out on Easter Sunday, although it was originally linked to Mother’s Day.
 In reference to Easter’s Christian roots, the cake is often topped with 12 marzipan balls which represent Jesus’s apostles.
 Fancy giving this one a go?
-Here’s Nigella’s easy-to-follow recipe.
+Here's Mary Berry's recipe to follow.